jr-chapman/foreign-object-anomaly-detection/README.md

 A system to detect and locate pixels containing foreign objects is implemented, including comprehensive data preprocessing, model training, output post-processing and extensive evaluation.
 Using precise pixel-wise localisation, this model facilitates subsequent removal of sensitive areas contributing to anonymisation while preserving medical integrity of the image.
 The resulting model achieves an AUC-ROC of 0.788 and furthers medical image anonymisation in an age of increasing digital data usage and sharing.

 ## Installation Guidelines
 This section provides instructions for the installation and setup of the designed framework for the detection of pixels containing foreign objects in medical images.
 As this implementation is based on a pre-trained model, please also consider [Lily Georgescu's](https://github.com/lilygeorgescu/MAE-medical-anomaly-detection.git) repository with the original masked autoencoder for anomaly detection.
-The steps listed below can be followed to ensure correct installation and successful execution of the framework.
+Follow the steps below to ensure correct installation and successful execution of the framework.

 ### Step 1: Clone the GitHub Repository